holdgh/ApeRAG/README.md

 # ApeRAG

-ApeRAG is a RAG system focused on the deep understanding of documents and multimedia materials, the parallel construction of vector indexes, and the evaluation of retrieval performance.
-It also provides features such as workflow orchestration, LLM management, data source management, automatic synchronization, and office tool integration.
+ApeRAG is a powerful RAG system that deeply analyzes documents and multimedia content while building vector indexes in parallel and measuring retrieval quality.
+It streamlines workflows with integrated LLM management, data source handling, automatic syncing, and seamless office tool compatibility.

 # Development Guide